inveniosoftware/invenio/docs/invenio-modules.rst

 here, organized as you wish.

 The files that already exist are kind of a standard, we are going through them in the following sections.
-The rule of thumbs here is that if you need multiple files for one action (for instance, 2 ``views``: one for the API and a standard one), create a folder having the name of the file you want to split (here, a ``views`` folder with ``ui.py`` and ``api.py`` inside).
+A rule of thumb is that if you need multiple files for one action (for instance, 2 ``views``: one for the API and a standard one), create a folder having the name of the file you want to split (here, a ``views`` folder with ``ui.py`` and ``api.py`` inside).

 config.py
 >>>>>>>>>
-All your config variables should be declared in this file.
-Thus, if we look for how to customize your module, we just need to open this file.
+All configuration variables should be declared in this file.

 ext.py
 >>>>>>
-This is a specific file that you shouldn't touch except if you want to have advanced features.
-It contains a class that registers your module into the Invenio application, and load your default config variables from ``config.py``.
+This file contains a class that extends the Invenio application with your module.
+It registers the module during the initialization of the application and loads the default configuration from ``config.py``.

 version.py
 >>>>>>>>>>
-Very basic file containing the version of your module.
+File containing the version of your module.

 views.py
 >>>>>>>>
 Here you declare the views or end points you want to expose.
-By default, it creates a simple view on the root end point that fills a template.
+By default, it creates a simple view on the root end point that renders a template.

 templates
 >>>>>>>>>
 All your Jinja templates should be stored in this folder.
-A Jinja template is an HTML file that can be modified thanks to some parameters.
+A Jinja template is an HTML file that can be modified according to some parameters.

 static
 >>>>>>

-If your module needs JavaScript or CSS files, they should go in a folder called ``static``.
+If your module contains JavaScript or CSS files, they should go in a folder called ``static``.
 Also, if you want to group them in bundles, you should add a ``bundles.py`` file next to the ``static`` folder.

 Module naming conventions
 -------------------------